AshuHK/Sorting_Visualization/README.md

 # Sorting_Visualization

 List sorting visualization made in Python with a GUI
+  - The GUI will done in one of the two ways:
+    - Full GUI application using the Tkinter framework (might crash on Mac)
+    - A simple animation using matplotlib

 There are two folders in this repo:
   - text_based_sorts is for the sorts that are done with the standard Python list and contain the standard code for the sorts